 There are certain elements which every novel has and they are plot, setting, characterisation, theme, style, and presentation.
+Another essential element which most people usually overlook is the word count.
 Most should be familiar with them, but it doesn’t hurt to revise!
 Here are some things to note when before you start writing a novel.

 Plot is what happens in the novel, it is the arrangement of the story.
 Here are the important things to note: